TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

 Why concepts ?
 [Advanced]
 -----------------------------

-Why is it useful to define those concepts ?
+Why is it useful to define these concepts ?

-Simply because of lot of the library algorithms only use those concepts, and can be used for an array, or any custom class that model the concept.
+Simply because of lot of the library algorithms only use these concepts, and such algorithms can be used for any array or custom class that models the concept.

-Example :
+For example:

 * Problem: we want to quickly assemble a small class to store a diagonal matrix.
-  We want this class to operate with other matrices, e.g. be part of expression, be printed, or whatever.
+  We want this class to operate with other matrices, e.g. be part of an expression, be printed, etc.
-  But we only want to store the diagonal element.
+  However, we only want to store the diagonal element.

 * A simple solution :